 The practice uses The London Animal Hospital, Kenbury Street, Camberwell SE5 9BS as our external out-of-hours providers for emergencies.
 The hospital can be reached by telephoning 020 3816 1010 out of our normal working hours.
 Out-of-hours consultations will be arranged directly with The London Animal Hospital as necessary.
 Please note that this service is for emergency care only.
 Clients should be aware that we consider it is in the best interests of the injured animal to be seen at the practice or out-of-hours centre rather than at home so that we may provide effective and rapid treatment as necessary.
 Routine cases or questions should be addressed to The London Cat Clinic during normal hours.

 All fees, diets and drug charges are subject to VAT at the current rate.
 Fee levels are determined on the basis of the expertise required, the time spent on a case and the drugs, materials, consumables and diets used.
 You will receive a detailed invoice for every consultation, diagnostic, medical, surgical or other procedure, service or product.
 The London Cat Clinic has chosen to reduce margins on a wide range of products to prevent penalising patients on long term medication and focus on the value of our professional services.
-The clinic has a single prescription charge of £12 for a single item or £10/item for multiple items.
-We have a standard two working day turnaround on all prescription requests, in the event you require a refill in less than this time, we reserve the right to charge a £25 emergency prescription fee.
-The London Cat Clinic has a standard dispensing fee of £9.50/ item.
+The clinic has a written prescription charge of £12.50 (incl.
+VAT) for a single item or £10.50 (incl.
+VAT)/item for multiple items.
+We have a standard three working day turnaround on all prescription requests, in the event you require a refill in less than this time, we reserve the right to charge a £25 (incl.
+VAT) emergency prescription fee.
+The London Cat Clinic has a standard dispensing fee of £11.95 (incl.
+VAT)/ item.
 Dispensing fees do vary according to the product being dispensed so please ask our staff at the time of your appointment if you would like to know more.